knowledgesystems/knowledgesystems-k8s-deployment/genome-nexus/README.md

 ## Upgrading database version

-If you want to upgrade the version of the mongo database but keep the VEP cache, one can copy over the cache using `mongodump`.
+If you want to upgrade the version of the mongo database.
+First create a new database (same helm command as in the regular setup, but use the new mongo image).
+Then if you want to keep the VEP cache, one can copy over the cache using `mongodump`.
 Some example commands that might be helpful are below (note this is moving from version 0.16 to 0.17):

 ```
 # connect to the newly initalized mongo container